Patthachaput/Terminal/README.md

 1. Is it possible to write the data in pointer in structure to file ?
 2. Is nessary to hide password when log in ?

-Note to validation - All are from project 1, except the name that has no title